 HIPAA violation penalties do not discriminate on how they happen – they carry serious consequences whether a violation happens online or offline.
 More concerningly, sharing too much information on social media is easywithout even realizing it.

-Additionally, HIPAA specifies 18 types of patient information (aside from names) that must remain private.
+HIPAA specifies 18 types of patient information (aside from names) that must remain private.
 Sharing any one of those 18 - whether accidentally or otherwise - is a violation of HIPAA.
 There are, however, some social media HIPAA violations that happen more frequently than others.

 Review the HIPAA Compliance Checklist for your practice

 According to Healthcare Compliance Pros, there are four major breaches of HIPAA compliance on social media:

 - Posting information about patients to unauthorized users (even if their name is left out).

 - Sharing photos of patients, medical documents, or other personal information without written consent.